-Students are asked to evaluate the clinical site and clinical preceptor at the end of the semester.
+Students will be asked to evaluate the clinical site and clinical preceptor at the end of the semester.
 These evaluations are imperative and provide necessary feedback for future placements with the preceptor/site.
 Students will also provide a self-evaluation to their clinical preceptor mid-semester and at the end of the semester.
-This is to be provided to the clinical preceptor one week prior to evaluations being completed by the clinical preceptor.
-Students are to review and sign mid-semester and final evaluations during each clinical course with their preceptor.
+This will be provided to the clinical preceptor one week prior to evaluations being completed by the clinical preceptor.
+Students will review and sign the mid-semester and final evaluations during each clinical course with their preceptor.